• Skip to primary navigation

 • Melted chocolate to drizzle on top or coat the bottom of the cookies.

-• Raspberry or Strawberry Jam (make these thumbprint cookies by using your thumb to flatten the cookies, leaving an indentation to be filled with jam after baking).
+• Raspberry or Strawberry Jam (make these thumbprint cookies by using your thumb to flatten and leaving an indentation to be filled with jam after baking).

 Not all peanut butter is made the same way.
-There are typically two kinds of peanut butter on the shelves:
+There are typically two kinds of on the shelves:

-• Natural peanut butter with only peanuts and maybe salt in the ingredient list.
-This is often referred to as “drippy” peanut butter, which you have to stir the oil on top into before using the first time.
+• Natural: Natural peanut butter is made with only peanuts and maybe salt in the ingredient list.
+This is often referred to as “drippy”, which you have to stir the oil on top into before using the first time.

-• No-stir peanut butter which have hydrogenated oils and sugar to stabilize the peanut butter, thus making it no-stir.
+• No-stir: Has hydrogenated oils and sugar to stabilize the peanut butter, thus making it no-stir.

-Most baking recipes will actually use the no-stir peanut butter because it’s more stable, however I always use the natural, drippy peanut butter.
+Most baking recipes will actually use the no-stir because it’s more stable, however I always use the natural, drippy.
 I don’t love the use of the hydrogenated oil and added sugar so I will take a slightly more crumbly cookie as a trade off.

 Note: If you do use a sweetened peanut butter (check the label), you may not need as much maple syrup to sweetened the cookies.

-I do not recommend using a whey protein powder to make these protein peanut butter cookies.
-I highly suggest you find a recipe written specifically for whey protein, as whey tends to dry out baked goods and can result in a crumbly, dry cookie when substituted 1:1 with vegan protein powder.
+I do not recommend using a whey protein powder to make these cookies.
+I highly suggest you find a recipe written specifically for whey, as whey tends to dry out baked goods and can result in a crumbly, dry cookie when substituted 1:1 with vegan powder.

 My go to protein these days is Nuzest.
 It’s got a clean ingredient list and is grown in an area where heavy metals are not in the soil (note: heavy metal contamination can be an issue with other brands of vegan protein powder).